Parks Without Politics

 Over recent years, PERC scholars have testified before the U.S. Congress five times on issues related to national parks, expanding upon the ideas mentioned here and aiming to influence policymakers to make real change.
 It’s time to look for ways to rely less on politics and more on creative solutions that can help steward our parks properly, now and for future generations.

-Restoring Our National Parks: Statement before the U.S. Senate Committee on Energy and Natural Resources’ Subcommittee on National Parks’ hearing on S. 3172, the Restore Our Parks Act, on July 11, 2018.
+Restoring Our National Parks: Testimony before the U.S. Senate Committee on Energy and Natural Resources’ Subcommittee on National Parks’ hearing on S. 3172, the Restore Our Parks Act, on July 11, 2018.

-Breaking the Backlog: 7 Ideas to Address the National Park Deferred Maintenance Problem: A collection of reform ideas that would enable parks to become more self-sufficient and less reliant on Congress for annual appropriations.
+Breaking the Backlog: 7 Ideas to Address the National Park Deferred Maintenance Problem: A report on reform ideas that would enable parks to become more self-sufficient and less reliant on Congress for annual appropriations.

-PERC Reports: Back to the Future of Our National Parks: A magazine that explores several ways to reduce the National Park Service’s reliance on Congress, improve park maintenance and operations, and prepare our parks for the challenges of the twenty-first century.
+PERC Reports: Back to the Future of Our National Parks: A PERC Reports magazine issue on ways to reduce the National Park Service’s reliance on Congress, improve park maintenance and operations, and prepare our parks for the challenges of the twenty-first century.

-Fix the Parks We Already Have (Los Angeles Times): Dedicated funding to the deferred maintenance in the National Park Service is a step in the right direction.
+Fix the Parks We Already Have: An article in the Los Angeles Times on how dedicated funding for deferred maintenance in the National Park Service is a step in the right direction.

-National Parks: Lost in the Wilds of Neglect (Wall Street Journal): The National Park Service deferred maintenance backlog is nearly $12 billion—and it shows.
-Here are some ideas on how to start afresh.
+National Parks: Lost in the Wilds of Neglect: An op-ed in the Wall Street Journal on how the National Park Service’s deferred maintenance backlog is nearly $12 billion—and it shows.
+It’s time to start afresh.